Philip Lee Williams: Novels

 Slow Dance in Autumn was translated into Japanese, and Final Heat into German and French.
 Perfect Timing was optioned for film by director Ron Howard and was a Literary Guild selection.
 Actress Meg Ryan optioned an unpublished novel of Williams's for her production company.

-A Distant Flame is perhaps Williams’s most notable book to date and won the 2004 Michael Shaara Award for Excellence in Civil War Fiction award.

 Poetry

-Williams began his creative career as a poet and began publishing in small magazines while he was still an undergraduate.
-He has published poetry in more than 40 magazines and continues in such magazines as Poetry, Karamu, and the Kentucky Poetry Review.
+Williams began his creative career as a poet and started publishing in small magazines while he was still an undergraduate.
+He has published poetry in more than 40 magazines and continues in such magazines as Poetry, Karamu, and the Kentucky Poetry Review..

 Williams has published poetry in journals and magazines for decades.
-His books include:
+His poetry books include: